 Due to the short life cycle and rapid reproductive rate, spider mite infestations often spread quickly.

-Early detection helps minimize damage to hibiscus plants and increases the chances of successfully removing the pests.
+Early detection helps minimize damage to hibiscus plants and increases the chances of successfully removing the insect pests.

 What Damage Do Spider Mites Cause To Hibiscus Plants?

 Spider mites are almost microscopic, but they can severely damage hibiscus and other plants by puncturing the plant cells to obtain food.

 As the mites reproduce and spread across the plant, their feeding may permanently damage the leaves.